 The evidence on the reasons for returning home is mixed.
-Students are more likely to return if their skills are well valued in the home country labor market [1].
-When the U.S. economy is growing strongly, international students are more likely to remain.
+Students are more likely to return if their skills are well valued in the home country labor market [2].
+When the US economy is growing strongly, international students are more likely to remain.
 When the home economy is growing strongly, students are more likely to return home.
-This suggests that home countries experiencing a strong growth can enter a virtuous cycle, as skilled migrants return home and foster more growth that in turn induces more students to return.
+This suggests that home countries experiencing strong growth can enter a virtuous cycle, as skilled migrants return home and foster more growth that in turn induces more students to return.
 Democratization also increases the probability of return.

-However, the return decision may be related as much to family circumstances, lifestyle considerations, and family wealth as to economic considerations, since returning migrants typically incur large pay cuts [6].
+However, the decision to return may be related as much to family circumstances, lifestyle considerations, and family wealth as to economic considerations, since returning migrants typically incur large pay cuts [7].
 This suggests that policies that improve the work environment, rather than tax cuts or higher wages, may offer a more promising way to attract migrants back home.
-For example, home-country compensation schemes that reward tenure rather than productivity have tended to impede the return of migrants [7].
+For example, home country compensation schemes that reward tenure rather than productivity have tended to impede the return of migrants [8].

-Effects on nonmigrants
+<B>Effects on non-migrants

-Home country effects
+<C>Home country effects

-Critics of international student migration are concerned that it results in a “brain drain” that depletes the home county’s pool of talented people, thus slowing overall development.
+Critics of international student migration are concerned that it results in a “brain drain” that depletes the home country’s pool of talented people, thus slowing overall development.
 However, this view misses an important positive feedback mechanism.
-In countries with low returns to education, people have less incentive to stay in school.
-Skilled migration, by increasing the expected returns to education, induces more people to invest in their education.
+In countries with low returns on education, people have less incentive to stay in school.
+Skilled migration, by increasing the expected returns on education, induces more people to invest in their education.
 Since not all students end up migrating, this raises the overall level of education.
-An empirical study estimated that a doubling of the rate of skilled migration leads to a 5 percent increase in human capital formation in the home country [9].
+An empirical study estimated that a doubling of the rate of skilled migration leads to a 5% increase in human capital formation in the home country [10].
 In other words, the positive incentives to invest in education more than compensate for the small share of skilled migrants that the home country loses, at least temporarily.

-However, for countries with a high level of skilled migration (above 20–30 percent of graduates migrating) or a high share of graduates, brain drain effects may dominate.
-On balance, more countries lose out, but since the winners include the more populous countries and represent 80 percent of the global population, the overall effect of student migration is positive for developing countries.
-The opportunity to migrate can thus lead to an increase in the stock of human capital, especially in the least developed countries, which can contribute to more rapid economic growth.
+However, for countries with a high level of skilled migration (above 20–30% of graduates migrating) or a high share of graduates, brain drain effects may dominate.
+On balance, more countries lose out, but since the winners include the more populous countries and represent 80% of the global population, the overall effect of student migration is positive for developing countries.
+The opportunity to migrate can thus lead to an increase in the stock of human capital, especially in the least-developed countries, which can contribute to more rapid economic growth.

 Student migrants also impose a cost in lost taxes for the home country, but a large fraction of these costs are offset by reduced claims on the welfare system and by remittances sent home.
-Thus, even in countries with high levels of skilled migration, the net fiscal costs are in general quite small [6].
+Thus, even in countries with high levels of skilled migration, the net fiscal costs are in general quite small [7].